ozansarisoy/WebsiteBlockingApp/README.md

- # Important note: you must run the main.py file as administrator.
+ # Important note: You must run the main.py file as administrator.

 The easiest way is to simply run the program from which you run the script as administrator